JuliaApproximation/FastTransforms.jl/README.md

 is valid for the half-open square `(α,β) ∈ (-1/2,1/2]^2`.
 Therefore, the fast transform works best when the parameters are inside.
 If the parameters `(α,β)` are not exceptionally beyond the square, then increment/decrement operators are used with linear complexity (and linear conditioning) in the degree.

+The Padua transform and its inverse are also implemented thanks to [Michael Clarke](https://github.com/MikeAClarke).
+These are optimized methods designed for computing the bivariate Chebyshev coefficients by interpolating a bivariate function at the Padua points on `[-1,1]^2`.

 # References: